6859-sp21/a4-co2-emissions/README.md

 a visual comparison between countries and continents.
 For a more specific comparison, I used labels to allow viewers to find the actual amounts of emission from that country.

-To strengthen the takeaway about how much pollution is being emitted, I created a 3D scene here which can be used to compare the volumes of CO2 emitted to the eiffel tower.
-Viewers can zoom out of this little window to see the relative size of CO2 emissions compared to the eiffel tower.
+To strengthen the takeaway about how much pollution is being emitted, I created a 3D scene which can be used to compare the volumes of CO2 emitted to the eiffel tower.
+Viewers can zoom out and interact with a window in the legend to see the relative size of a labelled bar representing 1 kilotonne of CO2 emissions compared to the eiffel tower.

 ![3d](/media/3d.gif)